samthomson/oracle/README.md

 Three pre-calculated moving averages can be queried:

 - instant: three/five minutes
-- half hour (between ten and thirty data points at 3 to 1 minute intervals respectively)
+- half hour: between ten and thirty data points at 3 to 1 minute intervals respectively
-- ten hour (ten data points taken at 60 minute intervals)
+- ten hour: ten data points taken at 60 minute intervals

 Note: This query field/resolver can be used within a `market` and `markets` query all the same.
 The data is pre-calculated and pulled from the database with a join, so is a performant way to get moving averages for all markets at once.